About medicines that can poison children

 - Avoid distractions when giving your child medicines.
-If possible, have a normal routine for giving or taking medicines.
-And always supervise your child while your child is taking medicine.
+If possible, have a routine for giving or taking medicines.
+And always supervise while your child is taking medicine.

-- Refer to medicines by their proper names, rather than calling them ‘special lollies’, which can confuse your child and tempt your child to try them.
+- Refer to medicines by their proper names.
+This is better than calling them ‘special lollies’, which can confuse your child and tempt your child to try them.

-- Keep visitors’ bags away from your child’s reach and ask visitors to do the same, because bags can contain medicine.
+- Keep bags away from your child’s reach and ask visitors to do the same, because bags can contain medicine.

 - Take care when visiting older people.
 They might not be used to having children around and might leave medicine within easy reach.
 Check to make sure your child can’t get to their medicines.

-All these medicines can harm and even kill your child:
+Some common medicines that can harm and even kill your child are: